The Latest Climate Change Report Is Bleak — But You Can Take Action Now

-This weekend, a big story dropped: a new report on global warming was issued by more than a dozen U.S. federal agencies outlining the national risks of unchecked climate change.
+The day after Thanksgiving — when many Americans are sleeping off their feasts and hunkering down for the holiday weekend — is a notoriously effective day for burying any major news.
+But this weekend, a big story dropped: a new report on global warming was issued by more than a dozen federal agencies outlining the national risks of unchecked climate change.

 This landmark report, the second volume of the National Climate Assessment, was mandated by Congress and publicly released by the White House on Friday afternoon.
 The findings conclude that public health, the environment, and the national economy will be threatened by climate change over the next century if we do not take action.